marcfbe/chrome-no-nonsense-notes/README.md

 - Change plain text URLs to clickable links
 - No paging of long list so you won't have to click "More..." again and again
 - Convert "Release Date" to ISO format and add "time ago" with highlighting of recently released SAP Notes
+- Sort list of referenced SAP Notes by number
 - Highlight of CVSS Score and link of CVSS Vector to https://first.org
 - Display attachment counter
 - Scroll-to-top button